danielringch/homebattery/doc/getting_started/system_overview.rst

 Connecting devices
 ------------------

-There are four device classes:
+There are five device classes:

 * battery
 * solar
 * charger
 * inverter
+* power consumption measuring device

 homebattery offers high flexibility regarding its connected devices:

 * all device classes are optional (e.g. you can have a system without a grid charger)
 * there can be multiple devices per class
-* devices can be distributes across several controllers (see TODO multi controller setups)
+* batteries, solar and charger devices can be distributed across several controllers (see TODO multi controller setups)
 * devices can be a combination of device classes (e.g. a hybrid inverter is usally solar, charger and inverter)

 There are several ways to connect devices: